asyncapi/spec/spec/asyncapi.md

           $ref: "#/components/messages/userSignUp"
   messages:
     userSignUp:
-      metadata:
       summary: Action to sign a user up.
       description: |
         Multiline description of what this action does.
         Here you have another line.
       tags:
         - name: user
         - name: signup
       headers:
         type: object
         properties: